Just 5 minutes from Downtown, Midtown is Houston’s hottest neighborhood.

 Ready to make the move to Drewery Place?

-Choose from a range of studios or 1 & 2 bedroom apartments from $1,565.
-Plus, you can save up to 3 months' rent*.
+Choose from a range of studios or 1 & 2 bedroom apartments from $1,565. *Contact our office for up to date Look and Lease specials*.

 Or visit us at 2850 Fannin St, Midtown